fadebowaley/treasurehunt/treasure.md

 ### Challenge:
 1. Identify the commit with the correct documentation.
 2. Revert to that commit.
-3. Push the changes to GitHub.
+3. Push the changes to GitHub on your team's branch.

 ### Hint:
 ```